adriandarian/spectra/website/guide/environment.md

 # Environment Variables

-md2jira uses environment variables for sensitive configuration like API credentials.
+spectra uses environment variables for sensitive configuration like API credentials.
 This page covers all supported variables and best practices.

 ## Required Variables

-These are required for md2jira to connect to Jira:
+These are required for spectra to connect to Jira:

 | Variable | Description | Example |
 |----------|-------------|---------|